arunbodd/nf-core_guidelines_validator/README.md

 - **AI-Powered**: Leverages large language models to understand complex requirements and provide context-aware suggestions
 - **Interactive Chat**: Query the nf-core documentation directly with natural language questions
 - **Categorized Results**: View validation results and chat responses organized by documentation category
-- **Multi-Model Support**: Supports OpenAI GPT-4 and Anthropic Claude 3.7 Sonnet models
+- **Anthropic Claude 4 Opus**: Powered by the latest Claude 4 Opus model for superior validation accuracy
-- **No OpenAI Dependency**: Uses HuggingFace embeddings by default with no API key requirement for harvesting
+- **No API Key for Harvesting**: Uses HuggingFace embeddings with no API key requirement for harvesting
 - **Excel Template Option**: Can use Excel templates with structured guidelines as an alternative to web-based guidelines
 - **Multiple Report Formats**: Generate reports in JSON, Markdown, and XML formats